lekkimworld/sf-basecamp-2019/README.md

 The script takes the following parameters:

 1. The app name in Staging
-2. The app name for Production
+2. The app name for Production (will be created)
-3. The name of the pipeline to create and add the apps to
+3. The name of the pipeline to create and add the apps to (will be created)
 4. The team name if any

 **Example**